 - Fallon, Sally.
 Nourishing Traditions.
 NewTrends Publishing.
 1999

-Katie Tejada is a married mother of six (and animal mom of 12).
-In her spare time, she enjoys writing about the unique world of motherhood, pet care, and marriage.
+Katie Tejada is a married mother of six (and an animal mom of 12).
+She enjoys writing about the unique world of motherhood, pet care, and marriage in her spare time.